Quansight-Labs/quansight-labs-site/posts/2021/04/spot-the-differences.md

 <!-- TEASER_END -->

-This version was in development for over a year and was finally released on April 1st.
-It has great new features that we hope will benefit our users greatly.
+This version was in development for over a year and was finally released on April 2nd.
+It has some nice new features that we hope will benefit our users greatly.
 Most of these are focused on improving Spyder’s interface and usability, which we did thanks to Isabela’s help.
 The 3 main UX features implemented in this release were: